VickyShu/Recipes-and-Ratings-Research-Project/README.md

 True     154.941939
 Name: minutes, dtype: float64
 ```
 We calculated the observed difference to be 51.45 (rounded to 2 decimal places).
-Then we conduct the permutation test, shuffle the preparation time data 1000 times, re-split it into two groups and calculate the abosulte mean.
+Then we conduct the permutation test, shuffle the preparation time data 1000 times, re-split it into two groups and calculate the absolute mean.
 The plot below shows the empirical distribution of our permuted test statistics in 1000 permutations, the red line indicates the observed test statistics.
 <iframe src="assets/minutes_empirical.html" width=800 height=600 frameBorder=0></iframe>

 We calculate our p-value is 0.11.
 Since the calculated p-value of 0.11 is greater than the significance level α of 0.05, we fail to reject the null hypothesis.
 This suggests that there is not enough evidence to conclude that the missingness of ratings is related to the preparation time of the recipes.